Overview

 - Click Settings.
 Then, click manage sending limits under each linked Mailbox.

-- From here, you can adjust the Emails sent per day and the Emails Sent Per Hour fields.
+- Adjust the emails sent per day and the emails sent per hour fields.

-You have now edited your email sending limits in Apollo.
-For more information, refer to the Email Sending Limits Overview article.
+You have now edited your email sending limits on Apollo.